Dr. Florian Kirchschlager

 My research

 In the last couple of years, I have also worked on both observational and theoretical projects in the field of protoplanetary and debris discs using near- and mid-infrared observations and 3D radiative transfer simulations.
 In particular, I am an observer and modeller of hot exozodiacal dust around main-sequence stars.
-Beyond that I study the influence of dust properties like grain porosity and grain shape on the intensity and polarisation of circumstellar discs.
+Beyond that I studied for several years the influence of dust properties like grain porosity and grain shape on the intensity and polarisation of circumstellar discs.

 Recent highlights